kysolvik/waterbodies-smp/waterbodies-smp/preprocessing/README.md

 NOTE: Be sure to include your LabelBox API key in this directory in a plain txt file named "lb_api_key.txt"

+NOTE 2: Google Cloud Storage paths will need to be updated to match yours.

 ### A. Download LabelBox Results (and Get the Matching Original Images)

 ```